burrellp/assignment1/bio.md

 supported the school, but it is weird to now be attending OSU, even if it is just as an ecampus student.
 I will always be a Duck.

+Third bio add: My dog's name is Zia, and she was rescued (by me) from a Navajo Reservation in New Mexico where I taught for two years.
+She's objectively the best dog.

 #Programming Background
 Before starting this program, my experience was very limited.
 I took two intro level programming courses on Coursera that were in Python and made it through about half